bioidiap/bob.db.verafinger/doc/guide.rst

 excluding the background.
 The annotation file is a text file with one annotation per line in the format ``(y, x)``, respecting Bob's image encoding convention.
 The interconnection of these points in a polygon forms the RoI.
-Anntations can be loaded using :py:meth:`bob.db.verafinger.File.roi`.
+Annotations can be loaded using :py:meth:`bob.db.verafinger.File.roi`.

 Protocols